Embry Hills-Presidential Parkway & Surrounding Communities Placemaking Strategy

 Past:

-• June 7, 2025 - Pop-Up #1 was held at Mediterranean Bakery.
+• June 7, 2025 - Our first pop-up was held at Mediterranean Bakery.
 Thanks to all who came out and shared their thoughts on area needs and preferences for public art.

 • July 28, 2025 - A Business-Focused Community Design Meeting was held at Mediterranean Bakery.
 This meeting focused on streetscape elements and other public realm improvements.